 Feature redundancy was identified as a source of instability and inaccuracy in feature selection.
 A method for ranking correlated clusters of features was presented.
 Using hierarchical clustering, a natural number of clusters can be selected by observing the stability of correlation relationships in the data using a dendrogram.
 Clusters are then ranked using an importance measure, calculated as the median of a relevance criterion evaluated on each individual feature in the cluster.
 By selecting individual features from the best clusters, a set of informative features is found while simultaneously removing redundancy from the data.
 The ability to hand-pick features is beneficial as it allows other factors, such as speed of computation and physical interpretability, to be considered when determining an effective feature set.

 The effectiveness of the proposed FCR method was evaluated by comparing its accuracy, stability and execution time to a set of popular feature selection methods.
 A set of five remote sensing and one synthetic data set, all containing redundancy, were used to compare the methods.
 The feature selection methods were each tested in combination with two criteria for feature relevance: the MI between the candidate feature(s) and the class labels, and the accuracy of a naive Bayes classifier trained on the candidate feature(s).
-The FS method in combination with the JMI criterion is recognised as providing competitive performance on high dimensional problems (Brown et al., 2012), and consequently was also included in the tested methods.
 FS-NaiveBC provided the best accuracy performance but the worst stability performance.
 In a similar vein, FS-MI provided the best stability performance but the second worst accuracy performance.
 The FCR method performed well overall, with both naive Bayes and MI criteria.
 Although FCR did not quite achieve the best performance in accuracy or stability alone, it was the highest ranked method when considering the accuracy and stability measures in combination.
-Another benefit of FCR is its relative speed compared to greedy search FS and BE type methods.(Chi et al., 2016)
+Another benefit of FCR is its relative speed compared to greedy search FS and BE type methods.
+Ever increasing quantities of high spatial and spectral resolution remote sensing data are being produced and require interpretation (Chi et al., 2016).
+In this context, instability and sub-optimality associated with feature selection from high dimensional redundant data will become increasingly critical issues.
+Computationally efficient techniques, such as FCR, are required to address these challenges.

 The need for user specification of dissimilarity threshold is a weakness of the FCR method.
 This is a subjective choice and different thresholds can lead to different sets of selected features.
 No user intervention is required for the other methods considered in this study.
 A possible way to automate this choice would be to extract clusters from all levels in the hierarchy, select a set of features from the best clusters at each level, and then use a performance measure such as the accuracy of a k-NN classifier to choose the best set of features overall.
 The need for visual inspection of the dendrogram to make the choice of dissimilarity threshold also limits the dimensionality of data that the FCR method can practically be applied to.
 For data sets of hundreds or thousands of features, the dendrogram would likely be too cluttered to make a sensible choice and a feature selection algorithm other than FCR may be more appropriate.
 It is worth noting that for problems where feature stability and user specification of preferred variables are not required, FS-NaiveBC may be a more sensible choice of feature selection method.
 It achieved the best accuracy results and does not require any user intervention as with FCR.